 triple2grid2d

-Places randomly-spaced data onto the nearest locations of a grid described by two-dimensional coordinate arrays.
+Places unstructured (randomly-spaced) data onto the nearest locations of a curvilinear grid.

 Prototype